devreena03/paypal-api-ios-swift-svc-demo/payment-v1/README.md

-# paypal ec api ios+swift+svc demo
+# PayPal ec payment-v1 api ios+swift+sfvc demo
-PayPal express checkout API integration sample code in iOS and swift with Safari view controller
+PayPal express checkout(Payment v1) API integration sample code in iOS and swift with Safari view controller

 Assumption:
 Sample code has build on, iOS 10.2 and xCode 8.3.2 and tested on xCode inbuilt simulators.